If you want peace of mind, an annuity can go a long way.

 Impaired or enhanced annuities

-If you suffer from a medical condition or lead a lifestyle that could shorten your life expectancy, insurance companies will pay you a higher income for life.
+If you suffer from a medical condition or lead a lifestyle that could shorten your life expectancy, insurance companies will usually pay you a higher income for life.
 This could include high blood pressure, high cholesterol and diabetes.
 If you’re a smoker or drink more than a certain amount each week, these could also qualify you for a higher income.

 Fixed term annuities